asnramos/datapythonista.github.io/content/2019-11-28-pandas-doc-update.md

 it would fetch the docs, and publish them somewhere, using a key only accessible in the server.

-Implementing that was in our backlog for a while.
+Implementing that has been in our backlog for a while.
 But there is another problem.
 Where to host all these copies of the documentation.
 We use GitHub pages to host the latest version of our docs.
 But since Git/GitHub track all the history of changes, the repo would grow huge very quickly if we add all our docs (around 50Mb) for every pull request.

-The solution to this came easier than expected, since GitHub Actions is able to access "secrets" from pull request builds.
-These secrets are private values added to a repo, and can be used to store our hosting key.
-And [OVH](https://www.ovh.co.uk/) has recently sponsored a new pandas cloud hosting, were we can temporary store all these versions of the docs.
-This is being implemented now, and with some luck should be in production in just couple of days.
-GitHub Actions will also make very simple to delete the docs for a PR once it is merged or closed.
+The solution to this may come easier than expected, since GitHub Actions seems to be consideting implementing it.
+Not sure when that could be ready, if ever.
+In the meantime [OVH](https://www.ovh.co.uk/) has recently started sponsoring a new pandas cloud hosting, were we can temporary store all these versions of the docs.
+This is being implemented now, and with some luck should be in production soon.
+If we implement our GitHub app to publish the docs, the new hosting and GitHub Actions will make it much easier than it was before.
+GitHub Actions will also
+make very simple to delete the docs for a PR once it is merged or closed.

 ## Validating docstrings in the CI